how to pass values

 mkdir telephonethe terminal goes back to the command line

-telephonefolder.../pumping_python/telephoneI make a folder for the source code
+telephonefolder.../pumping_python/telephoneI make a directory for the source code

 mkdir srcthe terminal goes back to the command line